shqld/ops/ARCHITECTURE.md

 -   `/system`
     -   maintained in this repo
-    -   daemon-like app e.g. nginx, which are originally intended to be run by `systemd`
+    -   daemon-like app e.g. nginx, varnish, which are originally intended to be run by `systemd`
 -   `/app`
     -   maintained in other repos
     -   typical app e.g. nodejs

 ## Task Management

-As we can see in the tree, most directories have `Taskfile.yml` which is for `task` (see https://taskfile.dev) instead of `make` + `Makefile`
+As we can see in the tree, most directories have `Makefile`.

-`task` nicely works for tasks with complex dependency and conditions.
-For example, see https://github.com/shqld/ops/tree/main/setup and https://github.com/shqld/ops/actions for how unnecessary tasks are controlled.